DC-analysis/dclab/docs/sec_getting_started.rst

   It would be too laborious to do the analysis in ShapeOut, export the data as text files, and then open them in your custom Python script.
-  If your initial analysis step with ShapeOut only involves tasks that can be automatized, why not use dclab from the beginning?
+  If your initial analysis step with ShapeOut only involves tasks that can be automated, why not use dclab from the beginning?
 - You simulated RT-DC data and plan to import them in ShapeOut for testing.
 Once you have loaded your data as a numpy array, you can instantiate an :class:`RTDC_Dict <dclab.rtdc_dataset.fmt_dict.RTDC_Dict`